JIBINJJOHNY/exploregermany/README.md

 ## Design
 The Explore Deutschland travel website embodies a modern and user-centric design philosophy.
 With simplicity at its core, the website's minimalistic aesthetics and strategic use of white space create an uncluttered and visually engaging platform.
 Responsive design ensures a consistent experience across devices.
 Our purpose is to inspire and assist travelers in exploring Germany, making their journeys meaningful and memorable.

+---
+## Testing

+Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

+---